mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 ### 2. Untestable Effects

 Tagless-final provides a _path_ to testability, but tagless-final programs are not _inherently_ testable.
-In fact, they are testable _only to the degree their tagless-final interfaces are testable_.
+In fact, they are testable _only to the degree their tagless-final type classes are testable_.

-For example, while we can create a testable version of the `Console` interface, many other interfaces, including popular interfaces in the tagless-final community, are inherently _untestable_.
+For example, while we can create a testable version of the `Console` type class, many others, including popular type classes in the tagless-final community, are inherently _untestable_.

 The majority of applications written in the tagless-final style make heavy use of a type class in Cats Effect called `Sync`, or its more powerful versions, including `Async`, `LiftIO`, `Concurrent`, `Effect` and `ConcurrentEffect`.